Cross-moments computation for stochastic context-free grammars: Moment-generating function of SCFG

-The \textit{$i$-th conditional moment generating function}, $M_{\bs X | \bs u}^{(i)}$, and the \emph{$i$-th conditional cross-moment of an order $\bs \nu$}, $\momc{\nu}{i}{u}$, are defined in the similar manner if the summing is performed over the set of all derivations starting at $A_i$ and ending with a string $\bs u \in \Sigma^*$.
+The \emph{$i$-th conditional cross-moment of an order $\bs \nu$}, $\momc{\nu}{i}{u}$, and the \textit{$i$-th conditional moment generating function}, $\mgfc{p}{\bs X}{\bs u}$ are defined in the similar manner if the summing is performed over the set of all derivations starting at $A_i$ and ending with a string $\bs u \in \Sigma^*$ (note that in this case we are dealing with the finite sums).

-The direct computation of (\ref{mgf: m_nu_def}) by enumerating all derivations is inefficient, since it requires the $\mc O(|\Omega|)$ operations, and it even becomes infeasible when $\Omega$ is an infinite set.
-On the other hand, if we can derive the expressions for efficient computation of the moments generating function (\ref{mgf: M_X_def}), the moment can be retrieved by differentiation.
-The expression can be obtained if the random vector $\bs X$ can be represented as the sum of random vectors $\bs Y : \mc R \ra \mb R$: